-Read the passage carefully and answer the questions given
+Directions: Read the following passage carefully and answer the questions that follow.

-Correct answer is option 'C'.
+Correct answer is option 'A'.
 Can you explain this answer?